 - Q: My company compiled its exposure for its direct written business in effect at June 30th on July 15th.
 A cancellation effective June 15th was not processed until after August 1st, so the cancelled policy was reported to the FHCF.
-Would this be an error when my company is examined by the FHCF? - A: No. Since your company captured the data on July 15th, prior to the date the cancellation was processed, this would not be an error.
-However, any subsequent resubmissions of the data should include this transaction.
-Refer to page 5 of the 2021 Data Call instructions for more information on reporting exposure as of June 30th. - Q: As a result of an examination, my company is required to resubmit its exposure data for policies assumed from Citizens which have not renewed onto my company's books.
+Would this be an error when my company is examined by the FHCF? - A: No. Since your company captured the data on July 15th, prior to the date the cancellation was processed, this would not be an error. - Q: My company compiled its exposure for its direct written business in effect at June 30th on July 15th.
+As a result of an examination, my company is required to resubmit its exposure data.
+Should the resubmission include transactions that were effective prior to June 30th but processed after the original data capture date of July 15th? - A: No. The Data Call resubmission should be prepared using the same July 15th data capture date as the original Data Call submission regardless of transactions processed after July 15th with changes effective prior to June 30th.
+[Added 5/13/2024] - Q: As a result of an examination, my company is required to resubmit its exposure data for policies assumed from Citizens which have not renewed onto my company's books.
 If there were transactions that affected the exposure data at June 30th that our company was not able to process before the original data was captured, should our resubmission include an update that takes into account subsequent transactions? - A: No. If your company is reporting exposure data assumed from Citizens which has not renewed onto your company's books, then the "freeze" date for the assumed policies is June 30th (regardless of subsequent processing of transactions with changes effective prior to June 30th).